Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Online/Mobile Experience

-If you prefer digital banking to visiting a brick-and-mortar branch, be sure to check out the account’s online and mobile platforms.
+Whether you prefer online vs. traditional banking, be sure to check out the financial institution’s web and mobile platforms.
 It’s likely both parent and child will be using these tools on a regular basis.

 Parental Protections

-Though having a checking or cash management account can be a big step toward financial independence, it might be helpful to put some parental controls on a minor’s account.
+Though having a checking or cash management account can be a big step toward financial independence, it can be wise to put some parental controls on a minor’s account.
 Many accounts allow parents to monitor their child’s transactions so they can offer timely guidance.

 Security